 But the demonstrated wisdom of the collective was soon overwhelmed by the perceived brilliance of the individual.
 The "Go-Go" era of the mid-1960s introduced both the concept of far more aggressive "performance funds" and the notion of a "portfolio manager."
 That era had much in common with the recent bubble, as fund sponsors introduced hot funds with supercharged returns (often based on cooked-up numbers), aggressively marketed through stock brokerages.
 The new game seemed to call for free-wheeling individual talent, and the portfolio manager gradually became the prevailing standard.
 Today, the term "investment committee" has vanished, apparently replaced by "management team."
-But "portfolio manager" is the advisory model for some 3,200 funds of the 3,650 stock funds listed in Morningstar.
-Indeed, even the 240 index funds that merely buy and hold the stocks in their indexes are described as having portfolio managers.
+But "portfolio manager" is the advisory model for some 3,400 funds of the 4,094 stock funds listed in Morningstar.

-The coming of the age of portfolio managers who served as long as they produced performance moved fund management from the stodgy old consensus-oriented investment committee to a more entrepreneurial, free-form, and far less risk-averse approach.
+The coming of the age of portfolio managers who serve as long as they produce performance moved fund management from the stodgy old consensus-oriented investment committee to a more entrepreneurial, free-form, and far less risk-averse approach.
 Before long, moreover, the managers with the hottest short-term records had been transformed by their employers' vigorous public relations efforts, and the enthusiastic cooperation of the media, into "stars," and a full-fledged star-system gradually came to pass.
 A few portfolio managers actually were stars-Fidelity's Peter Lynch, Vanguard's John Neff, Legg Mason's Bill Miller, for example-but most proved to be comets, illuminating the fund firmament for a moment in time and then flaming out, their ashes floating gently down to earth.
 Even after the devastation of the recent bear market, and the stunning fact that the tenure of the average portfolio manager is just five years, the system remains largely intact.